Fall-Back/Sticky-Footer/README.md

 Sticky-Footer
 ===========

-Not so much a 'Fallback' but a useful sticky-footer pattern with good browser support.
+Not so much a 'FallBack' but a useful sticky-footer pattern with good browser support.

 [Demo](http://lab.gridlight-design.co.uk/fallback/sticky-footer/sticky-footer-basic.html)